I am starting a new theory group in UW-Madison. In this new group, we will mainly focus on these three following driections.

 Quantum proton in FHF– molecule

-My current research project is mainly on the method development in the multicomponent nuclear-electronic orbital (NEO) approach.
+My research project during my postdoc was mainly on the method development in the multicomponent nuclear-electronic orbital (NEO) approach.
 This approach treats both electrons and some key nuclei quantum-mechanically and describes them with the molecular orbital theory.
 In most cases of interest, specific key hydrogen nuclei will be treated quantum-mechanically when their quantum effects are important in a chemical process.

 On-axis and off-axis proton densities for FHF– molecule